 The argument developed by Brentano relies on the following principle:

-[W]henever someone acknowledges [anerkennen] a combination of attributes he simultaneously acknowledges each particular element of the combination.
+[W]henever someone acknowledges [anerkennen] a combination of marks he simultaneously acknowledges each particular element of the combination.
 (PES 208 [II 49; SVS 1, 231]; authors translation)

 Applying the principle to the case of judgement, Brentano says:

-If this judgement were the acknowledgement of the combination of an attribute “existence” with A, then it would include the acknowledgement of each individual element in the combination, and hence would include the acknowledgement of A. (ibid.)
+If this judgement were the acknowledgement of the combination of a mark “existence” with A, then it would include the acknowledgement of each individual element in the combination, and hence would include the acknowledgement of A. (ibid.)

 What Brentano wants to show is this:

-- (5) Positive and negative existential judgements do not differ in their objects.
+- Positive and negative existential judgements do not differ in their ‘objects’.

 The order in which we list the two claims might suggest that (5) somehow follows from (4).
 But nothing said by Brentano actually warrants this assumption.
 Brentano takes (5) to be an independent claim supported by the testimony of inner experience:

 The same object is present to consciousness whether a person affirms it, denies it, or uncertainly asks about it; in the last case it is merely presented, in the first two cases it is simultaneously presented and acknowledged or denied.
-(PES 221 [II 63; SVS 1, 241]; authors translation)
+And every object which is the content of a presentation can possibly also become the content of a judgement.
+(PES 221 [II 63; SVS 1, 241]; in part authors translation)

 At this stage, the structure of Brentano’s theory already leaves open several possible interpretations.
 Neither the significance of (4) nor of (5) in Brentano’s theory are completely clear.
 That is to say: it is not completely clear that Brentano actually needs these two claims for backing up his theory, in particular for backing up his claim that combining two ideas in thought is not necessary for making a judgement (= claim 2).
 While Brentano presents his theory as a single whole in which claims (2), (4), and (5) form a tight package. one may unravel that package and accept (2) on the basis of (4) alone or independently of (4) and (5) altogether.